 The Black Box Theatre (added in 2016) is a flexible space that can be configured for many types of staging styles.
 When used in conjunction with a theatrical stage there is flexible seating for up to 200.
 The Black Box is located within Building 5 near the center of campus and can be accessed from Lots M, K and L.

-Whether you are fulfilling general education credits with fun and engaging coursework or interested in becoming a professional in the field of theatre or film, DMACC’s Ankeny campus drama program is the perfect jumping off point.
+Whether you are fulfilling general education credits with fun and engaging coursework or interested in becoming a professional in the field of theatre or film while minimizing student loan debt, DMACC’s Ankeny campus drama program is the perfect jumping off point.

-Rehearsal and Performance: Practical experience in acting, directing and stage design.
+Rehearsal and Performance: Practical experience on stage and backstage.
 Students will be involved in all stages of production from auditions to final performance.

-firstname.lastname@example.org for more information about how you can volunteer.
+firstname.lastname@example.org for more information about the Theatre Program at DMACC.